Earth killer – composite trigonometry CO2 graph

 I am usually reluctant to use a cubic polynomial model, because I find that they are often quite unrealistic either side of the data set and so cannot be used for extrapolation.

-However, the following cubic polynomial model (obtained from this online regression utility) looked very promising.
+However, the following cubic polynomial model (obtained from an online regression utility which has since disappeared) looked very promising.

 The fit is very good, as you can see.
 Around 1990 the CO2 increase was quite rapid (probably due to Mt Pinatubo’s eruption in the Philippines) and you can see the (red) model graph sneaking through.